Finite mixtures of matrix-variate Poisson-log normal distributions for three-way count data: Introduction

-Three-way datasets are frequent in biological studies, including RNA sequencing (RNA-seq), where gene expression count data are collected for $n$ genes across $p$ conditions at $r$ occasions/ replicates.
-In earlier work, a mixture model-based clustering methodology based on the MPLN distribution was developed for two-way RNA-seq data \citep{Silva2017}.
-For genes $j \in \{1, \ldots, n\}$ and samples $c \in \{1, \ldots, rp\}$, the MPLN distribution is
+Three-way datasets are common in biological studies, including RNA sequencing (RNA-seq), where gene expression count data are collected for $N$ genes across $p$ conditions at $r$ occasions. \citet{Silva2019} proposed a mixture model-based clustering methodology based on the multivariate Poisson-log normal (MPLN) distribution for two-way RNA-seq data.
+For genes $n \in \{1, \ldots, N\}$ and samples $c \in \{1, \ldots, rp\}$, the MPLN distribution is given by

-where $\mathscr{P}$ denotes the Poisson distribution, $s_{c}$ represents a known constant for library size of a given sample $c$ and the $\mathcal{N}_{rp} $ is a $rp$-dimensional normal distribution.
+where $\mathscr{P}$ denotes the Poisson distribution and the $\mathcal{N}_{rp} $ is a $rp$-dimensional normal distribution.
+To account for the differences in library sizes across each sample $c$ of an RNA-seq study, a fixed, known constant $s_c$, representing the normalized library sizes, is added to the mean of the Poisson distribution.
 In this work, mixtures of MPLN distributions and matrix variate normal distributions are extended to give rise to mixtures of matrix variate Poisson-log normal (MVPLN) distributions for clustering three-way count data.
 Details of parameter estimation are provided, and both real and simulated data illustrations are used to demonstrate the clustering ability.